CAN Firmware Compilation

 -

-If the output below is displayed, the compilation is successful
+If the output is as follows, the compilation is successful

 Linking out/klipper.elf